Co-Directors

 Jackson Brim-Edwards

-Jackson graduated and is currently working in a laboratory at OHSU.
+Jackson graduated from the Kinesiology Master's Degree Program and is currently working in a laboratory at OHSU.

 Jackson joined the Translational Metabolic Research Laboratory during his junior year at Oregon State University, while pursuing a degree in Kinesiology with a Pre-therapy Allied Health Option.
 Jackson contributed to numerous projects, including human participant research in a clinical setting as well as laboratory analysis.
 He currently works in the Knight Cancer Institute at OHSU, investigating the mechanistic causes of drug resistance in acute myeloid leukemia and will be applying to graduate programs in medicine or physiology.